lisdude/toastcore/README.md

     - e.g. `@edit $help_db["toaststunt"].argon2`
 - $recycler that uses recycle() and recreate() instead of $garbage objects
 - Network name lookups handled in-database in a separate thread
-- Basic telnet handler with MSSP protocol support
+- Basic telnet handler with MSSP support
 - General cleanup of antiquated / unused things in LambdaCore

 An exhaustive list of changes can be found in the [changelog](changelog.txt).